henrikmidtiby/CDC/Readme.md

 To learn more about the tool, take a look at the tutorial.
 * [Tutorial - Segment pumpkins in RGB orthomosaic](Tutorial_Segment_pumpkins_in_rgb_orthomosaic.md)

+## Development

+To get started on development see the [development documentation](documentation/development.md).